Tundra swan

 The tundra swan (Cygnus columbianus) is a small swan of the Holarctic.
 The two taxa within it are usually regarded as conspecific, but are also sometimes split into two species: Bewick's swan (Cygnus bewickii) of the Palaearctic and the whistling swan (C. columbianus) proper of the Nearctic.
 Birds from eastern Russia (roughly east of the Taymyr Peninsula) are sometimes separated as the subspecies C. c. jankowskii, but this is not widely accepted as distinct, with most authors including them in C. c. bewickii.
-Tundra swans are sometimes separated in the subgenus Olor together with the other Arctic swan species.